 Students are oriented to the organization of hospitals and are introduced to the role of the radiographer within the organizational structure.
-The course includes an introduction to medical terminology, the history of Radiography, professional ethics, legal responsibilities, and Radiography professionalism.
+The course includes an introduction to medical terminology, film processing, professional ethics, legal responsibilities and Radiography professionalism.
 Provides basic concepts of Patient Care.
 Routine and emergency patient procedures and infection control will be described.
 The role of the radiographer in patient education will be identified.
 The role of human diversity in understanding patients and personnel is discussed.
+Prerequisite: BI-106 | Prerequisite: RT-102, RT-103, RT-104 and BI-106 (Required, Previous or concurrent).